 ✥ ✥ ✥

 The Impediment List is a manifestation of Kaizen Mind.
 An empty Impediment List means that you aren’t looking hard enough for ways to improve. (“No problem is a problem.”)
 On the other hand, impediments must be resolved in a timely manner; otherwise you are not improving.
 Impediments must not get stale on the list.
-Whether that means that the Scrum Team reviews the Impediment List during every Sprint Retrospective is up to the Scrum Team.
+The Scrum Team reviews the Impediment List during every Sprint Retrospective.

 True story: A team was complaining about their manager who wasn't removing impediments for them.
 I asked if the manager knew what the impediments were and they said they assumed he did.
-I had the team write the impediments on fluorescent Post-It notes with the work "Block" in bold at the top, and took them to the manager.
+I had the team write the impediments on fluorescent Post-It® notes with the word “Block” in bold at the top, and took them to the manager.
 As he wasn't there I plastered them around his monitor so he couldn't miss them.
 Half an hour later he called out looking for me.
 He came up and asked if these were blockers from the team.
-I responded Yes, and he smiled saying it was great as he now knew what he needed to be working on."
+I responded: Yes, and he smiled saying it was great as he now knew what he needed to be working on.